bp/resqpy/docs/tutorial/high_level_objects.rst

 Note that these steps are triggered by application code calling resqpy methods.
 Apart from step 4, the calling code needs to keep track of which state the information for a particular object is in – resqpy itself is not generally keeping a handle on high level objects as they are instantiated.

-When writing, the representation of an object typically passes through these states:
+When **writing**, the representation of an object typically passes through these states:

 1. Only in memory, as a resqpy object, with metadata and any array data held as attributes
 2. Metadata and any array data held as attributes of resqpy object; any array data also written to the hdf5 file